 The image of a picturesque bay lined with lush greenery captured on the red-coloured note is the North Bay Island.
 Don’t forget to capture the same view on the way to Mount Harriet.
 Mount Harriet is the second highest peak in the Andaman and Nicobar archipelago.

 I recently visited Andaman Nicobar after 30 years, yes you read it right I had visited A&N when I was 8 years old and got the opportunity to visit again with my 8-year-old.
 Things have changed big time.

 Situated in the Bay of Bengal, is one of the last remaining virgin rainforest islands in the world.
 Andaman & Nicobar Islands are relaxed tropical islands on the outpost of India.
-These mysterious islands are blessed with a heavenly climate that soothes the body completely.
-Shimmering beaches, turquoise waters, and scenic landscapes make the islands a perfect reason to hunt for best Andaman Nicobar tour packages!
+These mysterious islands are blessed with Shimmering beaches, turquoise waters, and scenic landscapes.

 the last part of our Indian territory